sveltejs/kit/documentation/docs/05-imports.md

 ### $lib

 This is a simple alias to `src/lib`, or whatever directory is specified as [`config.kit.files.lib`].
-It allows you to access common components and utility modules from arbitrary files in `src/routes` without `../../../../` nonsense.
+It allows you to access common components and utility modules without `../../../../` nonsense.

 ### $service-worker